 How to do it

 The amount of income tax withheld for the IRS is controlled by the number of allowances you claim on the W-4 form on file with your employer (not the IRS).
 The more allowances you claim, the less tax is withheld.
 To change the amount taken from your checks, simply ask your company’s payroll office for a W-4 or download one here.
-Once you give a W-4 claiming extra allowances to your employer, withholding will drop and your take-home pay will soar.
-Consider it a way to start getting next year’s refund next payday.
+Once you give a W-4 claiming extra allowances to your employer, withholding will drop and your take-home pay will rise.
+Consider it a way to get next year’s refund in installments starting on your next payday.

 Ah, but how do you know how many allowances to claim?
 Worksheets that come with the W-4 will help, and you can get detailed instructions in IRS Publication 505, "Tax Withholding and Estimated Tax".
 Or you can slog your way through the IRS's online withholding calculator.

-Your goal is to match withholding as closely as possible with what you’ll actually owe for 2015.
+Your goal is to match withholding as closely as possible with what you’ll actually owe for 2016.
 The IRS can’t penalize you for underwithholding if you fall short by $1,000 or less.
-(Owing a small amount with next year’s return guarantees that you can’t be inconvenienced by an ID thief who files for a refund in your name—a problem that plagued thousands of taxpayers this year.
+(Owing a small amount with next year’s return guarantees that you can’t be inconvenienced by an ID thief who files for a refund in your name.
 If the IRS pays a fraudulent refund, it’s not your problem.)

 But for most Americans, our calculator will paint a reliable picture.
 That, in turn, should accomplish two important goals: